OpenFAST/openfast/docs/source/user/hydrodyn/index.rst

 `SS_Fitting <https://www.nrel.gov/wind/nwtc/ss-fitting.html>`_
 preprocessor.
-The second-order terms can be derived from the full difference- and sum-frequency quadratic transfer functions (QTFs) or the difference-frequency terms can be estimated via Standing et al.’s [REF] extension to Newman’s approximation, based only on first-order coefficients.
+The second-order terms can be derived from the full difference- and sum-frequency quadratic transfer functions (QTFs) or the difference-frequency terms can be estimated via Standing et al.’s :cite:`Standing:1987` extension to Newman’s approximation, based only on first-order coefficients.
 The use of FIT is not yet documented in this manual.